-What Is Direct Deposit?
-How It Works and How You Can Set It Up
+What Is Direct Deposit and How Does It Work?

-Your employer transfers money into your account by using ACH, which stands for Automated Clearing House.
-Tens of millions of Americans use ACH to receive their paychecks.
+Once you set up direct deposit, you no longer receive a paper check.
+Instead, your employer or another payer transfers money into your account using ACH, which stands for Automated Clearing House.
 ACH coordinates the transfer of funds from one bank account to another.

-What Are the Types of Direct Deposit Payments?
+What Are Some Examples of Direct Deposit Payments?